-SP for Aviation English, the curriculum and teaching schedule is divided into three 1 hour 50 minute blocks: Listening and Speaking, Grammar and Vocabulary, and Aviation Technology.
+SP for Aviation English, the curriculum and teaching schedule is divided into three blocks and a conversation hour over lunch: Listening and Speaking, Grammar and Vocabulary, and Aviation Technology.

 In Listening and Speaking, students work on developing their listening skills, especially in regard to radio communication.
 Students are asked to do multiple tasks simultaneously.
 These tasks may require students to listen and be able to answer questions or respond appropriately while doing another intensive mental or physical activity.

 In Grammar and Vocabulary, students develop their understanding of and ability to use grammar and vocabulary.
 This is a highly communicative class that enables students to better communicate with their peers when they are on base for their training.
 This class also focuses on phrasal verbs and idiomatic language students need for communication.